godsgood33/php-db/docs/DBWhere.rst

 - operator = '='
     - The operator to check the field for
     - Can be any standard operator string (e.g. =, >, <, >=, <=)
-    - Can use the :ref:`constants` above
+    - Can use the constants above
 - sqlOperator = 'AND'
     - The SQL operator to bridge two or more clauses (e.g. AND, OR, NOR, XOR, etc)